Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/use-orm-in-domain-model-when-rate-of-change-is-low.md

 ---
 title: Use ORM in your domain model when rate of change is low
-excerpt: "When can it be appropite to use ORM mapping in my domain model?"
+excerpt: "When can it be appropiate to use ORM mapping in my domain model?"
-tags: design heuristic
+tags: design-heuristics
 author: Kenny Baas-Schwegler
 ---